mrisher/smtp-sts/mta-sts.md

-The policy itself is a set of key/value pairs (similar to [@?RFC5322] header fields) served via the HTTPS GET method from the fixed [@!RFC5785] "well-known" path of `.well-known/mta-sts.txt` served by the `mta-sts` host at the Policy Domain.
+The policy itself is a set of key/value pairs (similar to [@?RFC5322] header fields) served via the HTTPS GET method from the fixed [@!RFC5785] "well-known" path of `.well-known/mta-sts.txt` served by the Policy Host.
+The Policy Host DNS name is constructed by prepending `mta-sts` to the Policy Domain.

 Thus for `example.com` the path is `https://mta-sts.example.com/.well-known/mta-sts.txt`.

 When fetching a policy, senders SHOULD validate that the media type is